Table of Contents

 pinhole camera

-This is the simplest model commonly used, where light passes through a small hole to form an image rotated by 180 degrees.
-However, the output data from the camera will flip the image upright.
-Six parameters are required to describe this model: pixel width and height \(w, h\), pixel focal lengths \(f_x, f_y\), and the pixel position of the principal point \(c_x, c_y\).
-Note that when scaling the pixel width and height, the pixel focal lengths and the principal point pixel position also scale accordingly, ensuring the image position remains unchanged.
+This is the simplest commonly used model, where light passes through a small aperture to form a 180-degree rotated image.
+Camera output data typically corrects this inversion.
+Six parameters describe this model: pixel width/height \(w, h\), pixel focal lengths \(f_x, f_y\), and principal point pixel position \(c_x, c_y\).
+Note that scaling pixel width/height proportionally scales pixel focal lengths and principal point position while maintaining image position.

-Some cameras may exhibit significant radial and tangential distortion.
-The OpenCV camera model extends the pinhole camera model by adding higher-order parameters to describe radial and tangential distortion.
-Radial distortion is described using \(k_1, k_2, k_3, \cdots\), while tangential distortion is described using \(p_1, p_2\).
+Some cameras exhibit significant radial and tangential distortion.
+The OpenCV camera model extends the pinhole model by adding higher-order parameters to describe radial distortion (\(k_1, k_2, k_3, \cdots\)) and tangential distortion (\(p_1, p_2\)).

 Note